Combinatorics of Cremona monomial maps: Application to Cremona maps

 Consequently $a_2=b_2=1$.
 The condition $\det(A)=-d$, becomes $a_1=b_1-1=d-2$.
 Therefore $F$ has the asserted form.
 Consider the hyperbolism $H=(x_1^2,x_1x_2,x_2x_3)$.
 It is easy to see that $HF$ is equal to $x^{\gamma}(x_1^{d-3}x_2x_3,x_1^{d-2}x_2,x_3^{d-1})$ for some monomial $x^{\gamma}$.
 Thus we have lowered the degree of $F$ and we may apply induction. \end{proof}

 The next result is classically well-known.
-One has a simple direct proof in the case of Cremona monomial maps.
+We give a simple direct proof in the case of plane Cremona monomial maps.
 The proof shows moreover explicit simple formulae for the Cremona inverse in the case of $3$ variables.

-\begin{proposition} If $n=3$, then a Cremona monomial map and its inverse have the same degree. \end{proposition}
+\begin{proposition} If $n=3$, then a plane Cremona monomial map and its inverse have the same degree. \end{proposition}

 \begin{proof} The proof is based on the method employed in the proof of Theorem~\ref{ipn-ufpe}.
-Let $A$ be the matrix defining a Cremona map of degree $d$:
+Let $A$ be the log-matrix of a plane Cremona map $F$ of degree $d$:

-For simplicity we assume that $\det(A)=d$, the case $\det(A)=-d$ can be shown similarly.
+By Proposition~\ref{march27-11} we may assume that $\det(A)=d$, the case $\det(A)=-d$ can be shown similarly.
 Up to permutation of variables, as in the proof of Proposition~\ref{group_structure}, there are essentially two cases to consider:

 It is readily seen that the inverse of $A$ is given by

 respectively.
 By the argument given in the proof of Theorem~\ref{ipn-ufpe} we get that

 respectively.
 Therefore